 Policy and leadership

 - Value and prioritise quality sport in your school

 - Understand how sport assists in meeting your school's priorities for the year and communicating this to all staff

 - Provide the required amount of sport across all year levels

-- Celebrate achievements in sport and acknowledging its role in a positive school culture.
+- Celebrate achievements in sport and acknowledge its role in positive school culture.

 Teaching and learning

 - Plan a year-round program to provide sporting opportunities for students across the whole year.